Nick287-zz/WeiXinSDKforBotFrameworkDirectline/README.md

 For more technical details please refer to： http://www.cnblogs.com/sonic1abc/p/5941442.html

-##Demo for using bot direct line V1.1 rest APIs to connect bot with WeChat offical account
+Demo for using bot direct line V1.1 rest APIs to connect bot with WeChat offical account
+====

 In bot frameowrk there is channel - direcline that can help to connect the bot to any canvas like native app, Wechat offical account, Wechat enterprise account,IoT device etc. This sample is based on WeiXinSDK.net C# open source code for Wechat offical account, we used bot DL to connect a WeChat offical account backend to a bot.
 The message received from WeChat can be transfer to bot.